seankmartin/atn-sub-lfp-workflow/config/README.md

 # Configuration

+The main config for path setup is snakemake_config.yml, and simuran_params.yml for analyis parameters.
+You should change the data_directory and ca1_directory parameters in snakemake_config.yml to the paths containing the downloaded SUB and CA1 data.
+The other config files are unlikely to require modification.

-## The following config files are available, and likely need to be modified
+## Main config files

 ### snakemake_config.yml

-This file contains the following variables, in particular, 1 and 2 liekly need to be modified:
+This file contains the following variables, in particular, 1 and 2 likely need to be modified:

 1. data_directory: The directory where the SUB data is stored.
 2. ca1_directory: The directory where the CA1 data is stored.